yuyumi/CS-279R-pset-0/README.md

 Can be accessed at [cs-279r-pset0.herokuapp.com](https://cs-279r-pset0.herokuapp.com/)

-Alternatively, just the html file can be downloaded and run locally without any changes.
+Alternatively, the html file can be downloaded and run locally without any changes.

-Note that `index.php` and `composer.json` are essentially empty files that Heroku requires to host webapps.

 ## How to use the App